Phoenix, Arizona DUI Attorney

 This experience provided Mark with a deeper understanding of the scientific methods used in forensic labs that few of his peers possess.

 As a result of his landmark journey, he has been called upon to lecture at local and national seminars for criminal defense attorneys and on local and national media outlets.
-Mark also authored a chapter in a book on the strategic use of a scientific DUI defense.
+Acknowledged by peers as one of the foremost Phoenix DUI lawyers, Mark also was asked to author a chapter in a book on the strategic use of a scientific DUI defense.

 More About Mark Learn About Mark's Commitment to You